revisit-studies/reVISit-studies.github.io/docs/designing-studies/study-sequences.md

 ## Nested Sequence

-Many studies will want to randomize the order of some of the components, but not all.
+Many studies need to randomize the order of some of the components, but not all.
 You may want every participant to see `introduction` and `consent` first, but then randomize the order they see trials in.
 To do this, sequences can be nested.
 Create another object around your trials, and change the order to `random`.

 ```
  sequence: {